MDAnalysis/MDAnalysis.github.io/_posts/2018-08-30-on-the-fly-transformations.md

 biological systems, and, more importantly, showing them to the world.

 ## The advantage of using MDAnalysis for trajectory transformations
-Each simulation package is often bundled with tools to transform and analyze trajectories, such as GROMACS' `trjconv`.
+Many simulation packages often contain tools to transform and analyze trajectories, such as GROMACS' `trjconv`.
 However, most of the times, the user is required to apply all the intended transformations to the whole trajectory (or the portion of interest) prior to visualization and analysis.
 This often requires processing huge files, sometimes